pytorch/ao/README.md

 To try out our APIs, you can check out API examples in [quantization](./torchao/quantization) (including `autoquant`), [sparsity](./torchao/sparsity), [dtypes](./torchao/dtypes).

 ## Installation
-**Note: this library makes liberal use of several new features in pytorch, its recommended to use it with the current nightly or latest stable version of PyTorch.**
+**Note: this library makes liberal use of several new features in pytorch, it's recommended to use it with the current nightly or latest stable version of PyTorch.**

 1. From PyPI:
 ```Shell